Data Centers in Lusaka

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary exchange is the Zambia Internet Exchange Point (ZIXP), which facilitates local traffic peering, reducing transit costs and improving latency for domestic users.
-Most international peering occurs through upstream providers.
+Internet Exchange Points (IXPs) The primary exchange is the Zambia Internet Exchange Point (ZIXP).
+Its presence in Lusaka is critical for keeping local internet traffic within the country, reducing latency for domestic users and lowering transit costs for service providers.

-Bare Metal: Bare metal server options are available through local providers and some regional specialists.
-These services offer dedicated compute resources necessary for performance-sensitive applications.
+Bare Metal Bare metal server options are available in Lusaka, primarily through local and regional providers.
+These services are suitable for workloads that require dedicated physical resources and direct control over the hardware environment.

 Power Analysis